aiven/devportal/docs/products/postgresql/concepts/upgrade-failover.rst

 .. important::

-    The recreation of replication slots feature is enabled automatically and doesn't require restarting the nodes.
+    The recreation of replication slots feature is enabled automatically.

 One-node cluster
 """"""""""""""""